mhasanjb/blog.mhasan.ir/_blogs/2020-05-06-angular-multiple-template.md

 10 - End :)

-*4 --> Generate:Boots *you can skip page-content and use only app.component.html
+*you can skip page-content and use only app.component.html